 These faculty members form the backbone of faculty governance at PSP.
-They are not only actively engaged as instructors at PSP, but also are actively engaged in the ongoing faculty governance of PSP, including admissions, formulation of academic policy, providing representation on the Academic Affairs Committee of the Board of Trustees, voting member of the Board of criteria: (1) have taught at least two courses at PSP, with strong student reviews, (2) have graduated with an appropriate degree (MA for teaching MA courses, and Ph.D., Psy.D. or other relevant doctorate (such as M.D. or D.L.L) from an accredited institution (regionally accredited in
+They are not only actively engaged as instructors at PSP, but also are actively engaged in the ongoing faculty governance of PSP, including admissions, formulation of academic policy, providing representation on the Academic Affairs Committee of the Board of Trustees, voting member of the Board of Trustees, and active representation on the Institutional Review Board of PSP.

+A core faculty member is elected by existing members of the governing core, based on three criteria: (1) have taught at least two courses at PSP, with strong student reviews, (2) have graduated with an appropriate degree (MA for teaching MA courses, and Ph.D., Psy.D. or other relevant doctorate (such as M.D. or D.L.L) from an accredited institution (regionally accredited in USA or government approved in other countries), and (3) a record of active research, scholarship and publication.